 2. Gain accurate representation and knowledge of cultural groups

 School, therefore, is a key place for them to learn about their history and culture.
-To other students – those who are mostly the majority – learning the music, the festivities, and belief systems of the cultures of their peers and what their backgrounds signify is a powerful tool in creating inclusiveness.
+To other students – those who are mostly the majority – learning the music, the festivities, and belief systems of the cultures of their peers and what their backgrounds signify is a powerful tool in creating inclusiveness and promoting intercultural understanding.

 3. Promote intercultural interaction and harmony in a school setting